Reading and Writing Oracle Autonomous Databases

 Writing Spatial Data

-To write spatial data to Oracle Autonomous, the Oracle Autonomous Spatial Object writer needs to be used.
+To write spatial data to Oracle Autonomous, the Oracle Autonomous Spatial Object Writer must be used.
 For more details on the Oracle Autonomous Spatial Object parameters, please see the documentation.

 Part 2: Reading from Oracle Autonomous